-Recognizing that achieving excellence in respect of Quality, Health, Safety, Security, Environment and Social Responsibility is paramount to the success of our business, we give highest importance to these aspects.
+Recognizing that achieving excellence in respect of safety, protection of environment, quality, occupational health and safety (OH&S) and security is paramount to the success of our business, we give highest importance to these aspects.
 Accordingly, we commit ourselves to:

-- Understanding the requirements of our customers and striving to exceed their expectations; - Building mutually beneficial relationships with service providers and company personnel; - Improving operational, technical and commercial performance of ships operated by us; - Complying with applicable Flag and Port State legislations and other requirements, as applicable; - Maintaining an optimum spare parts inventory based on critical equipment and system redundancy identified on all vessels; - Providing for safe practices in ship operation and a safe and healthy working environment; - Identifying all relevant hazards to the safety, health and security, assessing the risks and establishing safeguards against all identified hazards; - Ensuring that adequate attention is paid towards selection and career development of shorebased and shipboard personnel, with a view to ensure that all responsible persons are fully competent to perform the task with which they are entrusted; - Continually enhancing the safety management skills of personnel ashore and on-board ships, including preparing for emergencies related to safety, protection of environment and security; - Establishing and monitoring the health standards of employees working in the shore-based offices and on-board the ships; - Continually improving the performance and effectiveness of our integrated management system; - Preventing all types of pollution of sea by oil, garbage, sewage and other harmful substances; - Reducing air pollution and reducing-recycling-reusing all types of waste; - Preventing injury, accidents, illnesses, damages, losses and deficiencies in our service; - Following and enforcing a zero tolerance policy towards drugs and alcohol; - Conserving all types of natural resources including energy, and committing to fulfill our social responsibility with conviction and determination for the betterment of society at large.
+- Understanding and meeting the requirements and needs of our customers and striving to exceed their expectations; - Building mutually beneficial relationships with suppliers, agents and company personnel;

+- Improving operational, technical and commercial performance of ships operated by us; - Complying with applicable Flag and Port State legislations and other requirements, as applicable in respect of environment and OH&S and those applicable to quality aspects of our service; - Maintaining an optimum spare parts inventory based on critical equipment and system redundancy identified on all vessels; - Providing for safe practices in ship operation and a safe and healthy working environment; - Identifying all relevant hazards to the safety, health and security, assessing the risks and establishing safeguards against all identified hazards, threats and risks; - Ensuring that adequate attention is paid towards selection and career development of shorebased and shipboard personnel, with a view to ensure that all responsible persons are fully competent to perform the task that they are entrusted with; - Continually enhancing the safety management skills of personnel ashore and on-board ships including preparing for emergencies related to safety, protection of environment and security; - Establishing and monitoring the health standards of employees working in the shore-based offices and on-board the ships. - Continually improving the performance and effectiveness of our quality, environmental and OH&S management systems; - Preventing all types of pollution of sea by oil, garbage, sewage and other harmful substances; - Reducing air pollution and reducing-recycling-reusing all types of waste; - Preventing accidents, illnesses, damages, losses and deficiencies in our service; - Conserving all types of natural resources including energy;

-It shall be ensured that senior officers have appropriate experience and training on their particular type and size of ship.
+It is ensured that senior officers have appropriate experience and training on the particular type and size of ship.
 Company provides career development for junior officers and aims to recruit senior officers from within the company where possible.
-Senior officers are encouraged and appraised to always lead by example in safety related issues.
+Senior officers are encouraged and appraised to always lead by example in safety-related issues.

 Company commits itself to providing adequate resources and training to its personnel, whether shore-based or on board ships, to meet the requirements of this policy.
-It shall be ensured that all personnel understand the policy and endeavor their utmost to implement the same at all times.
+It ensures that all personnel understand the policy and urges them to do everything possible to implement the same at all times.